Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 Due to the archipelago’s reef-heavy coastline, it’s best to come prepared with proper protective gear.
 A quality wetsuit or rash guard, as well as booties, are essential for warding off abrasions and stings.
 It's also important to note that there are few rental boards available, so it’s best to bring your own.

-Accessing many of Tonga’s surf spots will require the use of a boat, which can typically be arranged through resorts and hotels.
+Accessing the best places to surf in Tonga requires a boat, which can usually be arranged through resorts and hotels.
 Boats are in high demand during the humpback whale season (July to October) and may be more difficult to secure.
-A few breaks, such as those at Ha'atafu and Kanokupolu, can be reached by paddling out from shore, though the distance to the lineup can still be substantial.

 Planning a sustainable surf vacation in Tonga